Payday Loan Refunds – Everything You Need to Know

 Missed payments are a lucrative source of income for payday lenders.
 If you’ve missed a repayment or asked that your loan is rolled into the next month, you’ll be well aware that the penalty charged can be quite high.

-Even if you haven’t asked for help – that doesn’t mean you didn’t need it – and as a result, you may be entitled to some or all of these charges refunding.
+Even if you haven’t asked for help – that doesn’t mean you didn’t need it – and as a result, you could argue you have been the victim of irresponsible lending and may be entitled to some or all of these charges refunding.

 Did you have a Continuous Payment Authority set up?